Observation of geometric phases in quantum erasers: Theoretical analysis of double-slit interferometers with internal states

 \subsection{Nonlinear variation of Pancharatnam phase}

-From Eq.~(\ref{eq:12}), we can calculate the Pancharatnam phase in our experiments.
-We modify the conventional double-slit interferometer to include two linear polarizers and two quarter-wave plates, as shown in Fig.~\ref{fig:double-slit}(b).
+From Eq.~(\ref{eq:7}), we can calculate the Pancharatnam phase in our experiments.
+We modify the standard double-slit interferometer to include two linear polarizers and two quarter-wave plates, as shown in Fig.~\ref{fig:double-slit}(b).

-First, we prepare the initial polarization state $\ket{\psi_1}$ using the linear polarizer LP$_1$:
+First, we prepare the initial polarization state $\ket{\psi_1}$ using the linear polarizer LP$_1:$

-where $\theta_1$ is the angle between the horizontal line and the transmission axis of LP$_1$; $\ket{\U{H}}$, the horizontal polarization state; $\ket{\U{V}}$, the vertical polarization state.
-A quarter-wave plate induces a phase shift of $\pi/2$ in the slow-axis component of the polarization relative to the fast-axis component.
+where $\theta_1$ is the angle between the horizontal line and the transmission axis of LP$_1$; $\ket{\U{H}}$, the horizontal polarization state; and $\ket{\U{V}}$, the vertical polarization state.
 In our setup, the fast axes of two quarter-wave plates, QWP$_\U{A}$ and QWP$_\U{B}$, are aligned to form angles of $0^\circ$ and $90^\circ$, respectively, from the horizontal line.
 Thus, they induce phase shifts of $\pm\pi/2$ between the horizontal and the vertical components:

 Here, the pair of quarter-wave plates serves as the which-path marker in Eq.~(\ref{eq:16}).
 The final state of the polarization is expressed as $\ket{\psi_2}$:

 where $\theta_2$ is the angle between the horizontal line and the transmission axis of LP$_2$.